zkir21/android-hpp/README.md

     myWebView.addJavascriptInterface(new JavaScriptInterface(this), "callback");
 *callback* is the name used to expose the object in JavaScript.
-We create method with appropriate name in class JavaScriptInterface and annotate it with @JavascriptInterface.
-I've used the name *process* in this project:
+Create method with appropriate name in class JavaScriptInterface and annotate it with @JavascriptInterface.
+For example, method named *process*:

     @JavascriptInterface
     public void process(String data) {